Technigo/project-survey/README.md

 # Project 10 - Build a survey form using React

-This week's project is to use React to build a survey form.
+Project week 10 @ Technigo Bootcamp was to use React to build a survey form.
 When the user presses submit, you should see a summary of the answers.<br>

 https://nyblad-quiz.netlify.com/<br>